PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 ![patching dashboard]({{site.url}}/img/full-patching-dashboard.png)

 A lot has been said about GitOps and similar process can produce a more observable deployment pipeline, but less has been said about how to get insights from that.
-In this post, we'll look at how to mine data captured in your git history to track patching performance.
+In this post, I'll share my approach to mine data captured in git history, based on my eexperience managing third-party software installed in Kubernetes.

-# Patching Installed "Packages"
+# Platform "Packages"

 Operating Kubernetes is not just about etcd, the API Server and the Kubelets.
 It's also about what runs on top of that.
 I operate a Kubernetes cluster at home, running on Raspberry Pi's, which hosts various applications.
 To augment the platform's capabilities, a bunch of supporting third party platform extension services also run on it, things such as:
 - Weave Network Plugin